tsupplis/pcdos11-hacking/README.md

     - Search path on A: if default drive seach fails
     - Investigate further other MS-DOS 1.25 variations
 - bios and dos
+- format.com has been patch to format disk that can work with all emulators including qemu. the signature 55AA is added at the end of the 512 byte boot sector.

 ## Build/Test Dependencies